pommevilla/MetaFunPrimer/README.md

 # MetaFunPrimer

+** Note: This pipeline is currently being redeveloped to use Snakemake and Docker containers.
+ETA for this transition is Q4 2023. **

 [![Build Status](https://travis-ci.com/pommevilla/MetaFunPrimer.svg?branch=master)](https://travis-ci.com/pommevilla/MetaFunPrimer)

 A pipeline to design high-throughput qPCR primers to target environmentally abundant genes.
 See [the documentation](https://metafunprimer.readthedocs.io/) for installation instructions and a demonstration of the pipeline.